tcoulter/jockeyjs/README.md

 Receiving events from iOS in JavaScript
 ---------------------------------------
-Event listeners in Jockey are model after JQuery's event listeners (not far less featureful).
+Event listeners in Jockey are modeled after JQuery's event listeners (not far less featureful).
 To receive the above events in JavaScript, simply add the following to your JavaScript application:

 ```javascript
 // Listen for an event from iOS and log the payload.